mrhgit/Miscellaneous/README.md

 ## Adding a [Variable-Volume Line Out](./Adding_Variable_Volume_LineOut_to_TV) to my Sony Bravia TV
 My Sony (great company) Bravia HDTV has built-in speakers and a fixed-level line out.
 I had a Logitech Z323 2-way + subwoofer speaker system with a volume knob.
 This is how I merged the two and kept my remote volume control!

+## [Calculating](./) (instead of PSPICE'ing) the value of the Resistor Mass in [XKCD #730](https://xkcd.com/730/)
+I couldn't find anyone who had simply calculated the value of the resistor mass, vs finding it in PSPICE, so I thought I'd go ahead and do that.
+Hint:  there are 27 unknowns.